 The SESAR Joint Undertaking (SESAR JU) has joined forces with the European Startup Prize for Mobility (EUSP), an EU-founded acceleration programme for sustainable mobility startups, to launch a dedicated prize on air mobility.
-The ‘Future Skies’ prize aims is to recognise startups that are generating creative solutions for smarter and more sustainable flying.
+The ‘Future Skies’ prize aims to recognise startups that are generating creative solutions for smarter and more sustainable flying.

 Now in its fourth edition, the prize was kicked off on 30 September in Tallinn, Estonia, at which Europe’s political and business leaders jointly invited startups to apply.
 Speakers included Maros Sefcovic, European Commission Vice-President, and Karima Delli, Chair of the European Parliament’s Transport and Tourism Committee and President of the European Startup Prize for Mobility.